planship/planship-react/README.md

 }
 ```

-This pattern can be explored in more detail in our Next.js app example app at https://github.com/planship/planship-nextjs-example
+This pattern can be explored in more detail in our Next.js example app at https://github.com/planship/planship-nextjs-example

 ## Links